stevenjmesser/visitmy.website/_posts/2026-07-30-the-ancient-farm.md

  - Weeknotes
 ---

-The last couple of weeks have been good, and we’ve made decent progress.
+The last couple of weeks looking at [helping users do more with their test results](https://design-history.prevention-services.nhs.uk/managing-my-health/2026/07/helping-users-do-more-with-results/){:target="_blank"} have been good, and we’ve made decent progress.
 They have also been short weeks, with a two-day hackathon taking up some of last week and four-day weeks for most of us this week.

 We’re also down two designers and onboarding a new temporary user researcher.
 Despite that I think progress has been good.